Skilljar Dashboard Home Page

 My Role

-I led this project end-to-end as a Principal Product Designer, with a specific mandate: ensure we were building the right thing for the right level of investment.
+I led this project end-to-end with a specific mandate: ensure we were building the right thing for the right level of investment.

 My responsibilities included: